|Best Overall||Orvis Memory Foam Couch Dog Bed||Check Price||

 The best feature of the dog bed is the included guarantee.
 If your dog manages to chew it up, Orvis will give you a refund.
 That adds a lot of value to this bed.

-Best Orthopedic Dog Bed: Helping Hound Ortho Sleeper Bolster Bed
+Best Dog Bed that Gives Back: Helping Hound Ortho Sleeper Bolster Bed

 - 4-inch-thick memory foam